 Without learning more about what is really going on for your child, life continues to be a struggle.
 You try to do your best to advocate for your child, address teachers’ concerns, and manage your child’s emotions.
 Your child may feel there is something wrong, and continues to lose self-esteem.
 You are all doing your best, but it feels like you are just treading water.

-Over time, with a clearer picture of how your child’s mind works, his strengths can be highlighted and interfering behaviors more effectively addressed.
+Over time, with a clearer picture of how your child’s mind works, his strengths can be highlighted.
 As proper support is put in place, your child can begin to thrive.
 Strategies can be implemented to help prevent hyperactivity, promote focus, and target your child’s motivation.

-Take a look at what an ADHD evaluation entails
+Take a look at what an ADHD Test at our Simi Valley therapy practice entails

-At Simi Psychological Group, a neuropsychological evaluation assessing for ADHD (and other learning issues) consists of several components:
+At Simi Psychological Group, neuropsychological testing for ADHD (and other learning issues) consists of several components:

 Another part of this step is contacting your child’s teacher (with your permission) to obtain a better picture of what is occurring at school.
 Through questionnaires and/or an interview, a description of your child’s difficulties at school, as well as their strengths, can effectively be obtained.